Snehal6790/mobileWebAppium/README.md

  # Install Appium GUI
       # Appium Installation on Windows

+# Step 1: Setting the ANDROID_HOME Variable
+      1) Open the Control Panel -> System or Security –> System; the same thing can be done by right-clicking on ‘MyComputer’           and choosing Properties.
+      2) Choose ‘Advanced system settings‘.
+      3) Under the Advanced tab Choose the ‘Environment Variable…‘ option.
+      4) Select New In the System variables.
+      5) Define the Variable name as ‘ANDROID_HOME‘ and Variable value as ‘C:\Users\snehal\AppData\Local\Android\android-sdk‘.
+ # Step 2: Setting PATH Variables for Android SDK
+      6) Now we need to specify the ‘tools‘ folder location in the PATH variable of android sdk package.
+For PATH, most               probably it will already exists in your machine.
+So just select it and choose the Edit option.
+      7) In the editor add the value ‘;%ANDROID_HOME%\tools‘ or ‘;C:\Users\snehal\AppData\Local\Android\android-sdk\tools‘.
+      8) Now we need to specify the ‘platform-tools‘ folder location in the PATH variable of android sdk package.
+Select the Path variable and choose the Edit option.
+      9) In the editor add the value ‘;%ANDROID_HOME%\platform-tools‘ or ‘;C:\Users\snehal\AppData\Local\Android\android-sdk\platform-tools‘.

+      10) Now go to Start and type cmd in the Run and hit Enter.
+It will launch the Command Prompt.
+Type ‘android‘.

  ## Download the following before you start the installation process-
     [Android Studio] (http://developer.android.com/sdk/installing/index.html)
     [Appium Jar files for Java] (https://search.maven.org/search?q=g:io.appium%20AND%20a:java-client)